-The Canines in the Classroom program gives high school students who face challenges that may prevent them from graduating from high school, an opportunity to learn how to train service dogs.
+Canines in the Classroom (CIC) gives high school students facing barriers, an opportunity to learn how to train service dogs.

 The program, which takes place during the school day, is linked to the Ontario secondary school curriculum.
 Students can earn high school credits while learning essential literacy and workplace skills.

-Students introduce their canine partners to as many as 90 commands which include: opening doors, turning on lights, retrieving out of reach items and helping with dressing – tasks that a person using a wheelchair, for example, might have difficulty doing on their own.
+Students introduce their canine partners to as many as 90 commands.
+“Sit” and “Stay” aside, the students also teach the dogs self-restraint and perseverance so they can learn to open doors, turn on lights, retrieve items and help with dressing – tasks that a person using a wheelchair, for example, might have difficulty doing on their own.